ntslack/SeniorProject/README.md

-# SeniorProject - ORGANIZE ALL
+# DEPRECATED SeniorProject - ORGANIZE ALL

 Check out the website at https://organizeall.azurewebsites.net/